The Capstone Guide and FAQ’s

 Specific topics could include: the status of social scientific research and writing in politics and public policy implementation; the ways in which sociological thinking and research inform movements for social change; the presence (or absence) of sociological research and thought in popular culture and the mainstream American media; the day-to-day work of professional sociologists in the academy; the professions and careers where sociological methods and insights are most useful and prominent; and the utility and value of situating one’s life and work in sociological perspective.

-Your major project should be the capstone expression of your “sociological imagination.”
+Your Capstone should be the capstone expression of your “sociological imagination.”
 You have spent a great deal of time and energy in the last few years developing core knowledge, skills and ethics that are central to the practice of Sociology.
-The senior project class is the final venue in your undergraduate experience to engage deeply in a research or action effort and showcase your skills earned via your individual Sociological course work.
+The Capstone class is the final venue in your undergraduate experience to engage deeply in a research or action effort and showcase your skills earned via your individual Sociological course work.

 What are the different Paper Options?

-Keep in mind that there are other options for completing the Major Project other than Soc 4966W, such as Directed Research (Soc 4094W) or the Honors Proseminar Sequence (Soc 4977V & 4978V).
-For more information on these options please contact Sociology Advising.
-The vast majority of Soc students though complete the Major Project via Soc 4966W.
+Keep in mind that there are other options for completing the Capstone course other than Soc 4966W, such as Capstone Experience: Directed Research (Soc 4094W) or the Honors Capstone Experience I and II (Soc 4977V & 4978V).
+For more information on these options see the details below and then contact Sociology Advising.
+The vast majority of Soc students though complete the Capstone course via Soc 4966W.

 1) Service Learning Research Report